 For most applications, it is impractical to create trace files by hand.
 Using a simulation model or program to generate the trace file is usually the only viable approach.
-In order to produce a trace file, output statements are inserted into the simulation model to produce the appropriately formatted commands.
+In order to produce a trace file, output statements are inserted into the simulation model to write the appropriately formatted commands.
 The Proof Animation trace file command set has been designed to be easily generated.
-Any language that can do formatted writes to an ASCII file is capable of building a trace file.
+Any language with the ability to write a formatted ASCII file is capable of producing a trace file.